School & Group Programs

 Field Trip Funding Program - Application Form - Community Groups

-Dorothy Strelsin Polar Bear Education Program
+Dorothy Strelsin Polar Bear Education Program - Grade 7

-The goal of the Dorothy Strelsin Polar Bear Education Program is to meaningfully connect students with Polar Bears, going beyond the novelty of a single-day field trip.
+The Dorothy Strelsin Polar Bear Education Program connects students with polar bears beyond a single-day field trip.
 Through several grant-funded visits to Assiniboine Park, the program fosters learning and engagement outside the classroom and in the community, while supporting students as they develop a sense of agency around the climate crisis.
-As an opportunity for both students and teachers to immerse themselves in Arctic ecology, the program offers new and exciting ways to create cross-curricular connections, allowing students to understand the true ramifications of a warming Arctic climate.

 Please contact our Education & Programs department for more information: